popados/pokemon-react/README.md

 ### **Start of Creating the Front End Design**
+- Balsamiq

 Using tools to create a mockup of the site.

-- Balsamiq

 - HTML

-- CSS

 The design is to be a simple and functional pokedex that lets you select and view pokemon.
 A mockup will be made showing a tentative design for the webpage.
 So far this mockup has 4 parts to it: Search, Description, Sprite, Entries(List of Pokemon).

+- CSS

 Input will be pokemon name(with auto-complete) seach, or entry selection.

-Output will be a description, and sprite.
+Output will have descriptions, and sprites.
 The basic mockup only took a few minutes to design.
 Based off many other pokedex creations.

 ***